mazen-alasas/Standard-Template-Library/5 - Deque/Deque.md

-# **Deque (Deck)** is an indexed sequence container that allows fast insertion and deletion at both its beginning and its end.
+# **Deque** is an indexed sequence container that allows fast insertion and deletion at both its beginning and its end.

 ### First import Deque Library
 ```cpp